photon1503/az-native/demos/05-cosmos/readme.md

 # NoSQL Data storage using Cosmos DB

-1. From Relational to NoSQL: Do's and Don’ts
+- From Relational to NoSQL: Do's and Don’ts
+- Partitioning Strategies & Performance Optimization
-2. Basics of Domain Driven Design (DDD) and Bounded Context Pattern
+- Domain Driven Design (DDD) Basics & Bounded Context Pattern
-3. Using SDKs in services to interact with Cosmos DB
+- Using SDKs to interact with Cosmos DB
-4. Partitioning Strategies & Performance Optimization
-5. Change Feed, Event Sourcing and CQRS
+- Using Data Api Builder to expose Cosmos DB
+- Implementing an Event Store using Event Sourcing
+- Optimizing Read/Write Performance with Change Feed & CQRS

 ## Links & Resources